GetGo: Format

 The GetGo concept is different from other "gas station at supermarket" concepts in that Giant Eagle was able to give the chain its own identity and become a full-fledged convenience store/gas station chain.
 This is unlike most other supermarket chains, which have largely kept the gas stations strictly selling gas and under a generic identity, like Giant Eagle once had with the "Giant Eagle Fuel" concept.

 To compete with other local convenience store chains, Giant Eagle has instituted the Fuelperks! program, in which customers are rewarded by saving $0.10 per gallon ($0.20 in select markets) they buy on a fill-up with every $50 they spend in Giant Eagle using their Advantage Card.
 Some GetGo locations also have a WetGo automatic car wash.

 GetGo's main rival in Pittsburgh is Sheetz, which is headquartered in Altoona.
-The chain also competes with 7-Eleven/Speedway/A-Plus, Circle K, Country Fair, and the locally-owned Coen Markets in the Pittsburgh market, as well as competing with Sheetz, Speedway, & Circle K in both Cleveland and Columbus, while also competing with United Dairy Farmers, Turkey Hill/Certified, and the locally-owned Duchess Shoppe in Columbus.
+The chain also competes with 7-Eleven/Speedway/A-Plus, Country Fair, and the locally owned Coen Markets in the Pittsburgh market, as well as competing with Sheetz & Speedway in both Cleveland and Columbus, while also competing with United Dairy Farmers, Turkey Hill/Certified, and the locally owned Duchess Shoppe in Columbus.
 There are two GetGo locations in West Virginia (in Morgantown) and three in Maryland (in Frederick).
+In all markets except in Maryland, it also competed with Circle K prior to becoming sister chains under Couche-Tard.

 In 2007, Giant Eagle released the Giant Eagle Fuelperks!
 Credit Card in its Columbus Market.
 The Columbus Market was chosen for the pilot.
-It has extra incentives such as earning an additional 4 cents off per gallon for every $50 you charge onto your Fuelperks! credit card and earning an additional 4 cents off per gallon for every $100 in GetGo fuel purchases.
+It has extra incentives such as earning an additional 4 cents off per gallon for every $50 you charge onto your Fuelperks! credit card and earn an additional 4 cents off per gallon for every $100 in GetGo fuel purchases.